 Home

-I am a postdoctoral research fellow at the Centre for Philosophy & Artificial Intelligence Research (PAIR) at the University of Erlangen-Nuremberg (FAU) in Germany.
-I will join the Centre for Philosophy of Science at the University of Pittsburgh as postdoctoral associate in Fall 2024 and then I will join the Department of Philosophy at the University of Texas at El Paso (UTEP) as assistant professor in Fall 2025.
+I am a postdoctoral associate in the Centre for Philosophy of Science at the University of Pittsburgh and I will join the Department of Philosophy at the University of Texas at El Paso as assistant professor in Fall 2025.
+In 2023–2024, I was a postdoctoral research fellow at the Centre for Philosophy & Artificial Intelligence Research at the University of Erlangen-Nuremberg in Germany.
 In Spring 2023, I completed my doctorate in philosophy with doctoral minors in neuroscience and cognitive science at the University of Arizona under the co-supervision of Sara Aronowitz and Mark Timmons.

-A recurring theme in my work is that objective and irreducible normative standards are indispensable to scientific inquiry because they direct us to explain success and failure in different ways.
-Persistent disagreements about normative standards and their role in the sciences of reasoning are responsible for the so-called Great Rationality Debate, so I draw many of my case studies from this literature.
+A recurring theme in my work is that normative distinctions—such as between success and failure, rational and irrational, function and dysfunction—direct us to give different kinds of explanation for things with different normative status.
+Persistent disagreements about normative standards and their role in the science of reasoning, judgment, and decision-making constitute the so-called Great Rationality Debate, so I draw many of my case studies from these literatures.